saadcnx/sip-engineering/SIP-Basics/SIP-Basics-&-Peer-to-Peer-Model.md

 - An endpoint typically functions as both UAC and UAS (Client-Server model between phones and SIP servers).

-- Purpose: Creating, modifying, and terminating sessions with one or more participants.
+- SIP Protocol Purpose: Creating, modifying, and terminating sessions with one or more participants.

 - Session Types: Multimedia conferencing, Internet telephony calls, multimedia distribution.